OneNoteDev/Android-REST-API-Explorer/README.md

 9. Find the MSA_CLIENT_ID string and set its value to the client id you registered for your app in your Microsoft Account.

 ##Run the project
-Once you've built the REST explorer project you can run it on an emulator or device.
+Once you've built the REST Explorer project you can run it on an emulator or device.

 1. Run the project.
 2. Click the authentication account that you want to sign in to.